kevinrodbe/library/content/01-recap-intro.md

 end
 ```

-In order to run this locally you will need to do one of the followings:
+In order to run this locally we will need to do one of the followings:

   * Edit /etc/hosts or c:\WINDOWS\system32\drivers\etc\hosts
   * Use [POW](http://pow.cx)
-  * Access your app through a service like http://lvh.me
+  * Access our app through a service like http://lvh.me

 ### Editing /etc/hosts